 For example, in the typical company depicted in the CRT, ‘do it faster’ results in planned schedules which are the ‘everything-goes-right happy path’, which almost never works out.
 As delays occur, more risks are taken, and the delays multiply.

-Lean Project Management methods that work including Visual Work Management and Risk Management
+Visual Work Management and Risk Management

 Achieving the shortest actual schedule generally requires a high level of planned project risk management, proactive knowledge and learning management, which makes the planned schedule a bit longer than the happy path, but a lot more realistic.

 In addition to healthy risk management, there are a lot of other Lean Agile project management methods and tools we can use to flatten and reshape the triangle.
 The best tools and methods for us depend on the types of projects we execute.
 For example, not everything that works for software projects works well for hardware projects, and vice versa.
 We will start to examine the different solutions in more detail in the next post.

 One solution which is beneficial in a vast majority of projects, and one of the themes of series of posts, is what is commonly called "Visual Work Management" (VWM).
 There are several different forms of VWM, some of which are better than others for different types of projects.